agl-alexglopez/ccc/README.md

 <details>
 <summary>ordered_multimap.h (dropdown)</summary>
-An ordered map allowing storage of duplicate keys; searches and removals of duplicates will yield the oldest duplicate.
+A pointer stable ordered map allowing storage of duplicate keys; searches and removals of duplicates will yield the oldest duplicate.
 An ordered multimap uses a self optimizing tree structures and is suitable for a priority queue if round robin fairness among duplicates is needed.

 ```c
 #include <assert.h>